 The three main officials (director general, inspector general of intelligence services, director of the intelligence academy) are appointed by the president to whom a daily report must be submitted on ‘‘national security and the protection of the fundamental interests of the Nation’’ .

 The agency whose members can acquire firearms has a plan for ‘‘VIGICITOYEN’’; which is a graduated scale for assessing the risks and threats faced by the Nation.

 Even observers who admit the need for a secret service denounce the exorbitant powers granted to the ANI.

 Even observers who admit the need for a secret service denounce the exorbitant powers granted to the ANI.
-This structure does not require the recourse of an impartial judge to put under observation, and search the citizens’ homes.
-In other countries, beacons are introduced to ensure that there is no violation of individual freedoms.
+This structure does not require the recourse of an impartial judge to put under observation, and search a citizens’ homes.
+In other countries, safeguards are introduced to ensure that there is no violation of individual freedoms.
 In Haiti, the agency makes its disciplinary decisions internally and its all-powerful agents operate in complete secrecy.

 The creation of this agency recalls the introduction of the National Security Volunteers (VSN) in July 1958.
 These famous Tonton makout linked directly to former President François Duvalier had the right to life and death over anyone.
 This paramilitary body “Has only one soul: Duvalier, knows only one leader: Duvalier, only fights for one fate: Duvalier in power” , to quote the dictator (Laënnec Hurbon).